openedx/edx-documentation/en_us/shared/students/SFD_mobile.rst

  offered, the language that the course is taught in, and so on.
 Many About pages include a informational video about the course.

  For more information about edX courses and course availability, see :ref:`About Courses`.

  ==================================================
  How do I enroll in a course?
  ==================================================

- To enroll in a course, select **Enroll Now** from its About page.
-You are enrolled in the audit track for a course.
+ To enroll in a course, select **Enroll Now** from the course About page.
+You must log in or register on edx.org before you can enroll.

+ When you initially enroll in a course, you join the audit track for a course.
  If the course includes a verified track and the upgrade deadline for the course has not passed, you can upgrade to the verified track to earn a certificate.

- For more information about enrolling and about course tracks, see :ref:`SFD Enrolling in a Course` and :ref:`Enrollment Tracks`.
+ For more information about enrolling and about course tracks, see :ref:`SFD Enrolling in a Course` and :ref:`Enrollment Tracks`

  ========================================
  How do I unenroll from a course?